balena-io/balena-cli/doc/cli.markdown

 #### --drive, -d &#60;drive&#62;

-drive to write the image to.
+the drive to write the image to, like `/dev/sdb` or `/dev/mmcblk0`.
+Careful with this as you can erase your hard drive.
 Check `resin util available-drives` for available options.

 # Config